OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

 ::

-    recorder = ShelveRecorder('paraboloid')
+    recorder = SqliteRecorder('paraboloid')
     driver.add_recorder(recorder)

 These two lines are all it takes to record the state of the problem as the optimizer progresses.
-We initialize a `ShelveRecorder` by passing it a `filename` argument.
-This recorder uses Python's `shelve` module to store the data generated.
-In this case, `shelve` will open a file named 'paraboloid' to use as a back-end.
-Note that depending on your operating system and version of Python, the actual file generated may have a different name (e.g. paraboloid.db), but `shelve` will be able to open the correct file.
+We initialize a `SqliteRecorder` by passing it a `filename` argument.
+This recorder indirectly uses Python's `sqlite3` module to store the data generated.
+In this case, `sqlite3` will open a file named 'paraboloid' to use as a back-end.
+Note that depending on your operating system and version of Python, the actual file generated may have a different name (e.g. paraboloid.db), but `sqlite3` will be able to open the correct file.
+Actually, OpenMDAO's `SqliteRecorder` makes use of the `sqlitedict module <https://pypi.python.org/pypi/sqlitedict>`_ because it has a simple, Pythonic dict-like interface to Python’s sqlite3 database.

 We then attach the recorder to the driver using `driver.add_recorder`.
 Depending on your needs, you are able to attach more recorders by using